Timeline of women's suffrage in Montana

 This is a timeline of women's suffrage in Montana.
-The fight for women's suffrage in Montana started early, before Montana became a state.
+The fight for women's suffrage in Montana started earlier, before even Montana became a state.
 In 1887, women gained the right to vote in school board elections and on tax issues.
 In the years that followed, women battled for full, equal suffrage, which culminated in a year-long campaign in 1914 when they became one of eleven states with equal voting rights for most women.
 Montana ratified the Nineteenth Amendment on August 2, 1919 and was the thirteenth state to ratify.
 Native American women voters did not have equal rights to vote until 1924.